dlenski/freecarrierlookup/README.md

 ```

 ### Examples

+_Note: these examples exclude the CAPTCHA prompts and responses for clarity_

 Looking up Google's phone number, Facebook's AccountKit phone number, KLM's phone number, NTT's phone number, and the main number for the Parliament of Canada…